 - Shape the dough into a ball, cover tightly with plastic wrap, and set aside in a warm place to rise until doubled in size, about 1 ½ to 2 hours.

-Shaping & Proving the Loaf (8 minutes + 1 ½ hours rising)
+Shaping & Proving the Loaf

 - Turn out the dough onto a lightly floured surface and punch it down all over to knock out the gas pockets.
+Fold it into thirds, then punch it down into a rough rectangle and fold into thirds again.

 - Roll the loaf into a tight ball and place it seam side up in a floured, 10-inch round banneton.
-(If you don't own a banneton, use a greased and generously floured bowl instead.)

-Scoring & Baking the Loaf (40 minutes + cooling)
+Scoring & Baking the Loaf

-- Gently turn the risen loaf onto a baking stone or ungreased cookie sheet.
+- Gently turn the risen loaf onto a piece of parchment paper.
 Don't worry if the loaf deflates a little; it will rise back in the oven.
+Carefully score the loaf in the desired pattern with a baker's lame or very sharp serrated knife.

 Notes